beloncode/droidcat-SRE-deprecated/doc/DROIDCAT.md

 ## Concept and Purposes

-Droidcat it's RSE based tool with purposes to manager (extends to visualizer, unpack, decode, disassembler, encode and build), analysis (checks, rate, search), signer (verify and sing) Android Packages files.
+Droidcat it's RSE based tool with purposes to manager (extends to visualizer, unpack, decode, disassembler, encode and build), analysis (checks, rate, search), signer (verify and sign) Android Packages files.

 ## Purposes offered by the tool